4naama/navigen-go/docs/implementation-plan.md

 A business operator decides to take control of the location.

-They choose one of:
-• Run Campaign, or
-• Protect This Location (€5 / 30 days).
+They start a paid campaign (e.g., €50 / 30 days).

 Stripe Checkout is completed successfully.